Bio Cork Yoga Teacher Saraswati

 She is influenced and inspired by the teachings of Swami Satyananda, BKS Iyengar, teachers of Scaravelli Yoga and the tantric and structural Yoga of Mukunde Stiles, and the Tantric Yoga teachings of Chinnamasta Stiles.

 She has studied with Internationally renowned teachers Diane Long, Sophy Hoare, Donna Farhi, Uma Dinsmore- Tuli and has a strong connection to the teachings of Swami Satyananda Saraswati and has practiced and studied with teachers in this lineage.

-Bella has also studied Iyengar Yoga, Scaravelli Yoga and other movement practices such as Feldenkrais, Somatic movement, Qi Gong and dance.
+Saraswati has also studied Iyengar Yoga, Scaravelli Yoga and other movement practices such as Feldenkrais, Somatic movement, Qi Gong and dance.
 She is trained to teach Pre and Post natal yoga and continually keeps her training updated and has also completed a teaching Yoga Nidra course with Yoga Campus in 2012.

-Bella has been teaching yoga for over 17 years, and her classes are energizing and yet suitable for all levels of experience.
+Saraswati has been teaching yoga for over 17 years, and her classes are energizing and yet suitable for all levels of experience.

 She holds regular classes, workshops , retreats and women’s gatherings.